-Model Core Teaching Standards from InTASC (Interstate Teacher Assessment and Support Consortium

-- 2. Praxis II: Standards for Principles of Learning and Teaching from ETS (Educational Testing Service) - 3.
-Core Propositions from the NBPTS (National Board for Professional Teaching Standards)
+- Model Core Teaching Standards from InTASC (Interstate Teacher Assessment and Support Consortium - 2.
+Praxis II: Standards for Principles of Learning and Teaching from ETS (Educational Testing Service)

 Course Student Learning Outcomes

 Every student teacher must demonstrate what he/she knows and can do.
 The following expectations are built on good educational practice, InTASC standards, and ND state standards for teacher licensure.